wxyang007/protconn/README.md

    - Import relevant layer from gdb, repair geometries and compute Near Table in Postgis for ecoregions.

+**Recommendations and tips**
+   - when moving a layer from/to the FIle GDB to/from Postgis it's always worth **to check the number of objects** in input and output.
+   -

 ### 2. ProtConn analysis in Conefor